Linearized supergravity with a dynamical preferred frame: Velocities of elementary excitations

 with all vectors being transverse,

-The Lagrangian (\ref{Ltot}) in this sector reads, \be \ee where, with some abuse of notations, we use $\DD$ to denote the spatial Laplacian, $\DD=\d_i\d_i$; as we are not going to use the operator (\ref{deltadef}) in this Appendix, this should not lead to confusion.
-In deriving the expression (\ref{Lh1}) we kept only the leading-order terms in the gravitational part of the Lagrangian: the omitted corrections affect the dynamics of helicity 1 modes only at order $O(C^{3/2})$ or higher.
+The Lagrangian (\ref{Ltot}) in this sector reads, \be \ee where $\epsilon_{ijk}$ is the 3-dimensional antisymmetric tensor, $\epsilon_{123}=1$.
+In deriving this expression we kept only the leading-order terms in the gravitational part of the Lagrangian: the omitted corrections affect the dynamics of helicity-1 modes only at order $O(C^{3/2})$ or higher.
 Note a peculiar mixing term between the real and imaginary parts of the aether perturbations.

 Varying (\ref{Lh1}) with respect to $\xi_i$ and setting the gauge $\xi_i=0$ afterwards one finds, \be n_i=-\sqrt{C}\,\hat v_i^R \ee up to corrections of order\footnote{The variation of (\ref{Lh1}) with respect to $n_i$ yields the equation \be \DD n_i+\sqrt{C}\, \ddot{\hat v}_i^R=0\;. \ee By combining this with (\ref{nvR}) one could naively conclude that the velocity of the excitations described by $\hat v_i^R$ is equal to 1.
 This is true only at the zeroth order in $C$: equations (\ref{nvR}), (\ref{nvR2}) are valid only up to $O(C^{3/2})$ corrections and hence do not allow to capture the $O(C)$ terms in the velocity, which we are interested in. } $O(C^{3/2})$.
-Substituting this into the equations for the aether perturbations we obtain, \bseq \eseq To solve this system, we take $\hat v^{R,I}_i$ as a sum of circularly polarized plane waves with energy $E$ and momentum ${\bf p}$,
+Substituting this into the equations for the aether perturbations we obtain, \bseq \eseq To solve this system, we take $\hat v^{R,I}_i$ as a sum of circularly polarized plane waves with energy $E$ and momentum $\bm{p}$,

 where